 Red-tailed Hawks and Great Horned Owls are found in every state in the continental U.S., making them a real threat to your small pet cat.
 Both are well-adapted to living in urban and suburban areas.
 All raptors are opportunistic, and will not pass up an opportunity for an easy meal, especially during challenging conditions caused by winter weather or drought.
 Raptors don’t see a cat as your pet.
 They see it as a free meal.
 Does this mean that we need to be upset with or angry at birds of prey for killing cats?
 No; raptors are part of the natural ecosystem and are only acting in a natural way to a food source.
 I can imagine that a number of farm cats that I see on my daily drive will get taken at night by Great-horned Owls, or Red-tailed Hawks that need to feed hungry chicks.
 Ironically, both of these species are natural predators of the small mammals that “farm cats” are meant to kill, so the unfortunate demise of farm cats is completely unwarranted, as they do not need to even be there (roaming farms) in the first place.

 I have tried to track down the origin of the following photo, but can only say it is from somewhere in Minnesota.
-Here, we see a Barred Owl carrying an adult cat off in the night, the moment captured perfectly by a game camera.
+Here, we see a Barred Owl in an altercation with an adult cat, the moment captured perfectly by a game camera.
+A Barred Owl probably cannot actually carry a cat, but it is obvious that its talons are dangerously close to the cat.
 Was this really the night of fun and mischief you had in mind for Fluffy when you let him out last night?
 Probably not.

 Mammals eat cats.
 Even more likely than a raptor eating your cat, is a coyote eating your cat.
 And in this case, your overweight cat isn’t even safe.
 Like many raptors, coyotes thrive in urban areas.
 They also make no distinction between “pet” and “not a pet” when they are out hunting.
 In many areas in the west, coyotes seem to have actually learned about this abundant food source, and hunt domestic cats left out at night (and even in the day time) by their neglectful owners.
 And don’t think your cat is safe because it can climb a tree.
 In this video from Florida (from NaplesNews) a security camera films a cat being chased up a tree, only to be followed and harassed by a coyote, that eventually eats it.
 Youtube is full of similar videos.
 Videos like this may seem harsh, but the solution is logical; DO NOT let your cat outside, and it will not have a chance to be killed by wildlife.
 Trapping or killing coyotes should not even be a logical option, as their population is actually thriving in most areas, and more will only replace them.
 There are many other opportunistic mammalian predators as well, including bobcats, raccoon, and weasels.
 Why even give them the chance to eat your pet?
 Keep it inside, or you are the only one to blame when it doesn’t come home.
 In the photo below, we see a coyote carrying off a very plump domestic cat as a meal.
 I don’t think Snickers is playing dead.